-The background harmonic level at all nodes within the study shall be modified by the incremental harmonic voltage limit ($V{h \ Limit \ Inc}$ 1) issued to the first new user.
+The background harmonic level at all nodes within the study shall be modified by the incremental harmonic voltage limit ( $V{h \ Limit \ Inc}$ ) issued to the first new user.
 It is assumed that the background harmonic level at the first PCC will rise to the total harmonic voltage limit that was assigned to the first new user.

-The harmonic headroom at the PCC of the first new user $(H{h\,PCC\,1})$ is modified by the total harmonic voltage limit for the first new user $(V{h\,Limit\,Total\,1})$ as described by (71).
-This headroom is then transferred to the PCC for the second new user by using the harmonic transfer coefficient from the PCC of the second new user to the PCC of the first new user $(T{h\,PCC\,2\,PCC\,1})$.
-Note that the harmonic transfer coefficient from the PCC of the second new user to that of the first may not be equal to the harmonic transfer coefficient from the PCC of the first new user to the PCC of the second new user.
+The harmonic headroom at the PCC of the first new user $(H{h PCC 1})$ is modified by the total harmonic voltage limit for the first new user $(V{h \ Limit \ Total 1})$ as described by (71).
+This headroom is then transferred to the PCC for the second new user by using the harmonic transfer coefficient from the PCC of the second new user to the PCC of the first new user $(T{h \ PCC 2 \ PCC 1})$ .
+Note that the harmonic transfer coefficient from the PCC of the second new user to that of the first may not be equal to the harmonic transfer coefficient from the PCC of the first new user to the PCC of the second new user to the PCC of the first new user to that of the first may not be equal to the harmonic transfer coefficient from the PCC of the first new user to the PCC of the second new user.

-The background harmonic level at all other remote nodes shall be modified to account for the incremental harmonic voltage limit issued to the first new user ($V{h \, Limit \, Inc \, 1}$) at the PCC of the first new user.
-The incremental harmonic voltage limit issued to the first new user is used, together with the harmonic transfer coefficients from the PCC of the first new user to all other nodes ($T{h \, PCC \, 1 \, n}$), including the PCC of the second new user, to modify the background harmonic level at those nodes - resulting in a new set of harmonic headroom values at all nodes ($H{h \, n \, adj}$).
-Once the new, adjusted, harmonic headroom values are determined, the apportionment of the newly calculated adjusted harmonic headroom values is carried out as described in Clause 10.4 of this document (using the adjusted harmonic headroom values).
+The background harmonic level at all other remote nodes shall be modified to account for the incremental harmonic voltage limit issued to the first new user ( $V{h \ Limit \ Inc \ 1}$ ) at the PCC of the first new user.
+The incremental harmonic voltage limit issued to the first new user is used, together with the harmonic transfer coefficients from the PCC of the first new user to all other nodes ( $T{h \ PCC \ 1 \ n}$ ), including the PCC of the second new user, to modify the background harmonic level at those nodes - resulting in a new set of harmonic headroom values at all nodes ( $H{h \ n \ adj}$ ).
+Once the new, adjusted, harmonic headroom values is carried out as described in Clause 10.4 of this document (using the adjusted harmonic headroom values).